-Recent performance highlights include guest engagements with the Roanoke Symphony Orchestra (VA), the Portland Symphony Orchestra (ME), and the Carmel Symphony Orchestra (IN); serving as Artist in Residence at Colby College; leading the Williamsburg Symphony on its first international tour; conducting the Maine Pro Music Orchestra as part of the festivities celebrating the town of Rockport, Maine’s 125th anniversary, and opening the Macon Symphony Orchestra’s season.
+Recent performance highlights include guest engagements with the Venice Symphony (FL), Roanoke Symphony Orchestra (VA), the Portland Symphony Orchestra (ME), and the Carmel Symphony Orchestra (IN); serving as Artist in Residence at Colby College; leading the Williamsburg Symphony on its first international tour; conducting the Maine Pro Music Orchestra as part of the festivities celebrating the town of Rockport, Maine’s 125th anniversary, and opening the Macon Symphony Orchestra’s season.
 Among the orchestras that Ms. Hymes has guested with are the Houston, Indianapolis, Oregon, North Carolina, New Hampshire, Hartford (CT), Madison (WI), Florida West Coast, Stamford, Harrisburg (PA), Spokane (WA), Richmond (VA), Springfield (MA), Chappaqua Chamber (NY), Bangor (ME) and Omaha symphony orchestras, as well as the San Francisco Women’s Philharmonic, Cincinnati Chamber Orchestra and the Florida Orchestra.
 Internationally, she has led the Costa Rica National Symphony (where she has been a frequent guest) the Delta Ensemble of Holland (where she has toured Amsterdam, Rotterdam and The Hague), the National Orchestre de Lyon, Besancon Chamber Orchestra and the Orquesta Sinfonica del Estado de Mexico.

-regularly sought out as an adjudicator, she has served on the music faculty of the Worcester Polytechnic Institute, University of Akron and Butler University in Indianapolis.
+In addition to her professional conducting career, Ms. Hymes is a frequent guest speaker.
+She has has served on the music faculty of the Worcester Polytechnic Institute, University of Akron and Butler University in Indianapolis.

 Born in New York City, Janna Hymes is a Fulbright scholar, recipient of a 1999 Geraldine C. and Emory M. Ford Foundation Grant, and a prizewinner of the 1998 International Conducting Competition in Besancon, France.
 She studied under such prominent conductors as Leonard Bernstein, Gustav Meier, Otto Werner-Mueller and Gunther Schuller, and holds degrees from the University of Wisconsin-Madison and the College-Conservatory of Music of the University of Cincinnati.
 She also studied at the Tanglewood Music Center, Aspen Music Festival, the Festival at Sandpoint (ID), and the Conductor’s Guild Institute.